 Volunteers helping at Bird Seed Sale

 The New Hope Audubon Society is an all-volunteer organization with no paid staff members or offices, so we cannot achieve our goals for conservation and education without the help of many volunteers.
 Depending on how much time and energy you would like to put into helping us, there are many volunteer opportunities.
 For example, you can simply help out with a one-day project, help staff a table at a special event, or help with one of our bird counts.
-If you are able to make a bigger commitment, you can serve on a committee such as our conservation or our education committees (see list below) or run for one of our elected offices and serve on our Board of Directors.
+If you are able to make a bigger commitment, you can serve on a committee such as our conservation or our education committees (see list below) or run for one of our elected offices or serve on our Board of Directors.

 - Bird Friendly Habitat Committee: Includes the residential Bird Friendly Habitat Certification program, working with retail and wholesale garden centers to promote native plants; the Corporate Bird Friendly Habitat Certification program; and the Bird Friendly Communities program, working with municipalities to promote bird friendly actions such as planting native plants, removing invasive plants, and sponsoring other bird friendly activities.